hubertrybka/profis/README.md

 ## General info

-PROFIS is a generative model which allows for the design of target-focused compound libraries by probing continuous fingerprint space with RNNs.
+PROFIS is a generative model that allows for the design of target-focused compound libraries by probing continuous fingerprint space with RNNs.
 PROFIS is a VAE that encodes molecular FPs and decodes molecule structures in a sequential notation so that the resulting compounds match the initial FP description.
 In the task of generating potential novel ligands, PROFIS employs a Bayesian search algorithm to explore the space of embedded molecular fingerprints